Info from www.childrens.com:

 What If My Breast Milk Smells Funny After Defrosting?

-One thing to know: the enzyme lipase breaks down the fat in breast milk, which can cause a soapy or sour smell after freezing.
-This is harmless, but some babies don’t like the taste.
-If the smell continues, even in fresh milk, talk to your baby’s pediatrician or a lactation consultant.
+Here’s why it happens: an enzyme called lipase breaks down the fat in breast milk over time, which can leave a soapy or sour smell after freezing.
+It’s harmless, but some babies are picky about the taste.
+If the smell shows up even in fresh milk, check in with your pediatrician or a lactation consultant.

 Does Breast Milk Need to Be Warmed Before Feeding?

 Not necessarily.
-Newborns tend to prefer warm milk, but older babies often accept cooler or room-temperature milk just fine.
-If your baby prefers it warm, heat the milk in a cup or bowl of warm water.
-Never use a microwave — it heats unevenly and can create hot spots that may burn your baby’s mouth.
+Newborns tend to prefer warm milk, but older babies often do just fine with cooler or room-temperature milk.
+If your baby prefers it warm, place the bottle in a cup or bowl of warm water.
+Never use a microwave it heats unevenly and can create hot spots that burn your baby’s mouth.

 How Do I Transport Breast Milk Safely?

-Whether you’re heading to daycare, a family member’s home, or the NICU, follow these simple steps:
+Whether you’re headed to daycare, a family member’s home, or the NICU, keep these steps in mind:

-1. Place all expressed milk in an insulated cooler packed tightly with ice packs.
+- Pack all expressed milk in an insulated cooler with ice packs.

 Final Thoughts on Breastmilk Storage